Saman-Heidaragha/Capstone-Data-Science-IBM/README.md

 Here's a quick rundown of the files in this repo:

-data/: Raw and processed data files.
+## data: Raw and processed data files.
-notebooks/: Jupyter notebooks where I did most of the analysis and modeling.
+## notebooks: Jupyter notebooks where I did most of the analysis and modeling.
-scripts/: Python or R scripts used for data cleaning and processing.
+## scripts: Python or R scripts used for data cleaning and processing.
-outputs/: All the visualizations, reports, and model files I generated.
+## outputs: All the visualizations, reports, and model files I generated.
-README.md: This file, giving you the rundown of the project.
+## README.md: This file, giving you the rundown of the project.